EssentialsX/Website/Discord-Tutorial.md

     private final MessageType type;

     public CustomTypeExample(final Plugin plugin) {
-      // Gets the the EssentialsX Discord API service so we can register our type and
+      // Gets the EssentialsX Discord API service, so we can register our type and
       // send a message with it later. api = Bukkit.getServicesManager().load(DiscordService.class);

       // Create a new message type for the user to define in our config.
       // Unless you're putting a discord channel id as the type key, it's probably
-      // a good idea to store this object so you don't create it every time. type = new MessageType("my-awesome-channel");
+      // a good idea to store this object, so you don't create it every time. type = new MessageType("my-awesome-channel");

       // Registers the type we just created with EssentialsX Discord.